sans-sehgal/Information-Retrieval/README.md

 use citation networks to incorporate GNNs into our research.
 This is followed by the utilisation of RL algorithms such as PPO and MDPRank to rank the documents present in the citation network.
 The entire workflow is explained in much more detail later in the report.

+### METHODOLOGY

+We use RL algorithms for ranking while utilising Graph Neutral Networks or GNN’s to generate node embeddings.
+The first step in the process is calculating the node embeddings of documents.
+Libraries such as Node2Vec and DeepWalk are used to calculate embeddings of the nodes.
+In our problem statement, the nodes are the documents that need to be ranked and the edges are the links between the documents.
+For instance, in the scenario of searching for research papers, the nodes will be the papers themselves and the links will be the citations these papers carry to different papers within the dataset.